 Just Weeks After Prison Release, O.J.
-Simpson Is Thrown Out Of Las Vegas’ Cosmopolitan For Belligerence
+Simpson Allegedly Thrown Out Of Las Vegas’ Cosmopolitan For Belligerence

 It didn’t take long for bad boy O.J.
 Simpson to be in trouble again for questionable actions following his release from the Lovelock Correctional Facility in Nevada.

 As the Inquisitr reported last month, O.J.
-Simpson was released from prison on parole after serving nine years in prison for a botched hotel room robbery.
+Simpson was released from prison on parole after serving nine years behind bars for a botched hotel room robbery.
 He was originally looking at a 33-year sentence before he was granted parole last July.
 Of course, the former NFL player was also famously accused of killing his wife, Nicole Brown Simpson and her friend, Ron Goldman but a jury found him “not guilty” of the crimes in 1995.

 While the troubled star has only been out of jail for a few weeks, he is already making headlines again for all the wrong reasons.
 According to TMZ, Simpson was thrown out of Las Vegas’ Cosmopolitan Hotel around midnight last night after he became extremely unruly.

-While at Clique Bar inside of the hotel, staffers allege that the 70-year-old was drunk and aggressive towards them, even causing glasses at the bar to break.
+While at Clique Bar inside of the hotel, staffers allege that the 70-year-old was drunk and aggressive towards them, even causing glasses on the bar to break.
 Though Simpson was not arrested for his actions, the security team at the Cosmopolitan escorted the disgraced star from the premises.
 TMZ reports that O.J. was nice to the guards that escorted him out of the hotel but also reports that Simpson will be permanently banned from stepping foot inside the Cosmopolitan again.

 He’s been permanently banned from the Cosmopolitan. https://t.co/CHam70ICqm